5300 Massillon Road

 - Two pavilions Click here for rental information

 Green's first public recreational park was dedicated on November 22, 1997.
-The park consists of 63 acres and is host to many youth activities including the Green soccer association, Green High School tennis, and Green youth lacrosse.
+The park consists of 82 acres and is host to many youth activities including the Green soccer association and Green youth lacrosse.

 Young and old fisherman can take advantage of a stocked pond.
 No fishing license is required.
 Residents are encouraged to throw back the small ones.

-Tennis and basketball are also popular activities at Boettler Park.
-From April through October the four tennis courts and one basketball court are available from dawn to dusk.
+Tennis, pickleball, and basketball are also popular activities at Boettler Park.
+From April through October the courts are available from dawn to dusk.

 Picnicking has become a favorite activity for families at Boettler Park.
-The 2,400 square foot pavilion is a popular place to host family reunions, parties, and other celebrations.
-The Freda Hunter Bates pavilion can accomodate more than 200 people.
+The pavilions are a popular place to host family reunions, parties, and other celebrations.
+The Freda Hunter Bates pavilion can accommodate 200 people and the Boettler pavilion can hold 100 people.
 For more information about rentals, please click here.